According to Florida Statute § 61.08, the court may grant alimony in one of six ways, including:

 Can I modify the amount or duration of bridge-the-gap alimony?

 As stated in Florida Statute § 61.08(5), an award of bridge-the-gap alimony "shall not be modifiable in amount or duration."
 This means that the conditions of the spousal support order will be final once they have been set forth by the court.
 Since it is only intended to provide the receiving spouse with economic assistance for short-term needs, modification would be strictly prohibited—unlike most other forms of alimony in Florida.
-When the court orders maintenance that is durational, rehabilitative or permanent, for example, they have considered that one or both of the party's needs could change over this extended period of time.
+When the court orders maintenance that is durational, or rehabilitative, for example, they have considered that one or both of the party's needs could change over this extended period of time.
 When it comes to bridge-the-gap alimony, however, it is understood that this form of support is temporary—thus not necessitating the need for modification.

 How Long is Bridge the Gap Alimony in Florida?